JaanDev/terraria-hd-textures/README.md

 3. Get the zipped texture pack :)

  # Possible Issues
-Idk tell me in my discord pls :P
+Idk tell me in my discord pls if you find some :P

  # Contacts
  Jaan#2897